Zeus and Roxanne: Plot

 Through the conniving of Jordan, Judith, and Nora, Terry decides to move into Mary Beth's house with Jordan and Zeus, but after seeing a photo of his late wife, he decides to pursue his original plan of traveling to another town to continue writing his music.
 This causes both Zeus and Roxanne distress.
 While staying at a hotel with his owners, Zeus runs away back to Mary Beth's research center.
 Noticing his disappearance and realizing where he was going, Terry and Jordan return to town, while Mary Beth uses a submersible to go down and investigate the seabed after Claude claims Roxanne was caught in an illegal fishing net and killed.
 Zeus returns to the research center, where he is captured by Claude, who intends to use him as bait to lure out Roxanne, who is in fact alive, and capture her.
 However, Zeus and Roxanne work together to trap him and his assistant in a net, where they are arrested by police.

 While exploring the seabed, Mary Beth's submersible's propeller is tangled in the fishing nets, and when she opens the main hatch thinking she'd escape through it, water begins flooding the interior.
 Roxanne leads Terry to Mary Beth, and he manages to free her from the trapped submersible.
 Afterwards, Jordan, Judith, and Nora convince him to marry her.
 During the wedding, she is given a grant for her research on Zeus and Roxanne.
 Immediately afterwards, a pod of dolphins appears, and Zeus convinces Roxanne to join them.
 Zeus watches happily with Terry, Mary Beth, Jordan, Judith, and Nora as Roxanne leaps into the air with the pod.

 Cast

 Reception

 Critical reception to the film was mixed.
+Lawrence Van Gelder of The New York Times said that "the tale of friendship between dog and dolphin never reaches the level of enchantment that is the sine qua non of enduring children's fiction.
+The scenes among the children suffer from the cutes, the scientific conflict remains on the level of a comic strip and the romance between the adults serves only as a reminder that both Ms. Quinlan (Apollo 13) and Mr. Guttenberg (Diner, et al.) have been seen to far better advantage."
+Kevin Thomas of the Los Angeles Times said the film was "way too contrived and gooey for most grown-ups [but] might well delight youngsters, especially its dramatic underwater sequences."
+Russell Smith of the Austin Chronicle called it "a bland but semi-palatable trash soup of leftovers from The Parent Trap, Flipper, and Benji."
+Peter Stack of the San Francisco Chronicle, reviewing the video release of the film, called it "a dopey adventure comedy wasting the talents of Steve Guttenberg and Kathleen Quinlan on an annoyingly preposterous plot about a scruffy dog that carries on meaningful conversations with a squeaky Flipper type."

-On Rotten Tomatoes, 40% of 10 reviews were positive, with an average rating of 5/10.
+On Rotten Tomatoes, 33% of 9 reviews were positive, with an average rating of 5/10.